brunobord/stardrifter/stardrifter/ship.md

 ## Game Start

 At the beginning of the game, when you're a "newbie", your ship has -1 Armor and -1 Weaponry.
-Yes, it's a poor ship, but very valuable.
+Yes, it's a poor ship, but she's your best friend.

 It has 4 cargo load.